When Young Children Say They Want to Die

 Counseling for parents provides essential support for processing your own emotional responses while learning specific techniques for supporting your child.
 Parents often need help understanding the difference between their child's emotional expression and genuine risk, while also developing skills for staying regulated during future crises and practicing attuned listening.

-My approach emphasizes helping parents understand their own nervous system responses and family-of-origin patterns that might influence their reactions to their child's emotional distress.
+My approach as a parenting therapist emphasizes helping parents understand their own nervous system responses and family-of-origin patterns that might influence their reactions to their child's emotional distress.

 Sibling and Family Considerations